Heatena/heatena-security/README.md

-# Heatena — Privacy-First Digital Security Platform
+# Heatena Security

-Heatena is a next-gen cybersecurity company focused on making digital protection simple, private, and accessible to everyone.
-Our platform helps you instantly understand how secure your digital life really is — without sharing any personal information.
+Heatena is a next-gen, self-service security platform designed to make protecting your digital life simple, private, and accessible.

 ---